nickarshadi/simple_shell/README.md

 simple shell
-Overview:
+Description:

+What is this repo?
 A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
-The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.[2]
+The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

-Installation:
+How does it work?
+This shell works by entering an infinite loop which is only exited under certain conditions.
+Who will use this repo?
+This repo mainly is created as a Holberton-school project and will mainly be used by my peers.

+Instructions:

+To make use of this project first clone it to your local system with the command "git clone <link>".
+You can copy the link for cloning this project on its page in github by clicking on the field "clone repository".
-Clone this repository to your local system and compile using gcc -Wall -Werror -Wextra -pedantic *.c.
+After that compile the repository by typing "gcc -Wall -Werror -Wextra -pedantic *.c" in your terminal.

 Usage

     • Once in the shell, use exactly like sh.
-A list of covered features is provided below.
     The shell can run in either interactive or non-interactive mode.
 Example Usage
     • This shell takes input the same as a standard unix shell.
+    -interactive mode:
     After running the executable hsh, enter desired input and press return.
     • ls -l
+    • pwd
+    • echo "Hallo Freund"
+    • env
     • exit
+    -non-interactive mode:
+    • echo "ls" | ./hsh
+    • echo "ls -la /home" | ./hsh
+    • echo "/bin/ls\npwd\exit" | ./hsh
 Release History
     • 0.0.1 - First release - 7 Apr 2020
         ◦ More features in progress
 About

 All files were created and compiled on Ubuntu 14.04.4 LTS using GCC 4.8.4 with the following flags: -Wall -Werror -Wextra -pedantic

 Authors:

 Nick Arshadi
+Jorge Ramirez